 Skip to content

 In a planning and development environment shaped by shifting policy, infrastructure pressures, viability challenges and evolving stakeholder expectations, a land strategy cannot remain static.
 What may have been commercially robust or technically deliverable six months ago can quickly become constrained by new planning guidance, utility limitations, changing market conditions or updated environmental requirements.
+For landowners, promoters and developers, this means that regular land strategy reviews are no longer simply good practice, they are becoming essential risk management tools.

 A six-monthly review cycle creates an opportunity to reassess assumptions, identify emerging risks early and refine delivery strategies before delays or costs escalate.
 In practical terms, frequent updates help maintain momentum across the development lifecycle while protecting land value and improving certainty for future delivery.